Huilliche uprising of 1712

-The Huilliche uprising of 1712 (Rebelión huilliche de 1712) was an indigenous uprising against the Spanish encomenderos of the Chiloé Archipelago, which was then a part of the Captaincy General of Chile.
+The Huilliche uprising of 1712 (Rebelión huilliche de 1712) was an Indigenous uprising against the Spanish encomenderos of the Chiloé Archipelago, which was then a part of the Captaincy General of Chile.
 The rebellion took place in the central part of the archipelago.

 Background

 Huilliches of Chiloé had previously taken action against their Spanish lords back in 1600, when a group helped the Dutch corsair Baltazar de Cordes attack the Spanish settlement of Castro.
-Unlike that of continental Chile, the indigenous population of Chiloé grew from 1700 onwards.
-By 1712 indigenous peoples made up around 50% of the population of the archipelago.
+Unlike that of continental Chile, the Indigenous population of Chiloé grew from 1700 onwards.
+By 1712 Indigenous peoples made up around 50% of the population of the archipelago.
 The encomiendas of Chiloé were the largest of Chile and their administration of this form of forced labor more abusive than on the mainland.
 Moreover, the encomenderos did not fulfill their obligations, registering neither tribute nor salaries.
 Encomenderos often did not pay legal salaries or salaries at all and did not observe the "free time" of Indians defined in the encomienda laws.
 The encomienda activities in Chiloé included the Indians traveling to the continental coast to log for alerce wood.

-In retrospect, the Huilliches considered the abuses of José de Andrade a trigger of the rebellion, in particular the whipping of Martín Antucan, an Indian he tied to an apple tree and then flogged his genitals with nettles, to be then covered in tow and set afire.
+The Huilliches considered the abuses of José de Andrade a cause for rebellion, in particular, the whipping of Martín Antucan, an Indian de Andrade tied to an apple tree and flogged on his genitals with nettles, then covered in tow and set afire.
 According to testimonies gathered in 1725 José de Andrade judged wrongdoings himself, did not pay salaries, and tortured those who did not work due to illness.
-His son is reported to have had similar behaviors and his majordomo kidnapped children to send them to continental Chile.
+His son is reported to have had behaved similarly and his majordomo kidnapped children to send them to continental Chile.
 During a meeting on 26 January 1712 the Huilliches set 10 February as the date of their uprising.
 The objective of the rebellion was not the end of Spanish rule but vengeance for injustices they suffered.